aebange/devnotes/Learning Angular/How to set up the development environment on Windows.md

 1. Go to [this download link to get the installer](https://www.enterprisedb.com/postgresql-tutorial-resources-training?uuid=91f8264f-8a2d-434a-9559-4dfa9b3b80b1&campaignId=701380000017oAXAAY)
    1. If that link is dead, use [this page instead](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
 2. Run the MSI Installer
-   1. Run the ``postgresql-9.6.24-1-windows-x64.exe`` file you just downloaded
+   1. Open the ``postgresql-9.6.24-1-windows-x64.exe`` file you just downloaded (should be in your downloads folder)
       1. NOTE: It may install Microsoft Visual C++ Redistributable, this is fine
    2. Press "Next" until you reach the selector for **installation directory**
       1. Select ``C:\tools`` - the folder we created earlier